Ten

 Handlebar stem and seat tube spreader

-When you’re trying to a get a handlebar in a stem or seatpost
+When you’re trying to get a handlebar in a one-piece stem

-in a frame, this tool is the ticket.
-Push the jaws into the gap, squeeze
+or seatpost in a frame, this tool is the ticket.
+Push the jaws into

-the handles and voila: The stem or seatbinder spreads, allowing the
+the gap, squeeze the handles and voila: The stem or seat lug spreads,

 |